About

 Avoid the Penalty

-Failing to take your full RMD results in a 25% excise tax on the amount not withdrawn.
+Failing to take your full RMD results in a 25% excise tax on the amount not withdrawn (reduced from 50% under SECURE Act 2.0).

-This penalty can be reduced to 10% if corrected within a certain timeframe.
+The penalty drops to 10% if corrected within a certain timeframe.

 You can always withdraw more than your RMD.
 However, excess withdrawals: